DaPP-P/WebScraping/BettingSiteOdds/README.md

 * Need to set up the correct driver for my desktop.
 At the moment get output:
 ```
 The version of firefox cannot be detected.
-Trying with latest driver version
+Trying with latest driver version [done, not going to do doesn't matter works for pi]
 ```
 * Remove bet365.
 * Automatically close cookies button if detected.
 * For either pointsbet or unibet if no information can be scraped scrape from a different location.
 * Get rid of 'time.sleep' and use a more efficient method.
-* Find out why TAB doesn't work on the first go.
+* Find out why TAB doesn't work on the first go. [done, works in the new version]
 * REDO: CHOOSE A METHOD THAT GETS THE DATA QUICKER AT THE MOMENT TAKES A WHILE TO GET ALL THE DATA.
     * Potential solutions: have the websites already open so they don't need to be loaded or/and run all loadings of websites at the same time.
     * NOTE: This needs to be quick for linux, it can be slow for windows.